Focus43/Concrete5-Pagoda/README.md

 installed in the VM, matching the install process used for Pagodabox.

 If you're new to Vagrant or the idea of working with virtual machines for local development, [read this](http://www.vagrantup.com/about.html).

-**Intended Audience/Users**
-In short, this Quickstart/repo is targeted at developers or git-savvy folks/teams that want a super-streamlined workflow.
-Using the VagrantVM, you can be sure anyone who ever checks out and runs the project locally is using the exact same environment, with the same toolset.

 #### Default Pagodabox Configuration ####